 But the second learning activity that I chose in the area of spiritual formation was even more helpful than the book.
 I listened to a series of five lectures on spiritual formation by Dr. John Coe, Director of the Institute for Spiritual Formation at Talbot School of Theology and Biola University.
-This series of lectures in MP3 format, together with all the handouts and supplementary reading, is available as a free download from the Biola website.
+This series of lectures in MP3 format is available as a free download from the Biola website.

 Dr. Coe helped me understand the significance of “a dark night of the soul” — what God is doing in our lives during those times when we no longer find the same pleasure in our relationship with God that we experienced when we were new believers.
 During a dark night, our “quiet time” seems dry and boring and we get the impression that God is silent.
 Using the analogy of weaning a baby off the bottle, Dr. Coe talks about how God removes the pleasure we initially experienced in our walk with God to help us come to a deeper understanding of both ourselves and God.